Mathematics at Chipping Warden Primary Academy

 - A mixture of fluency, reasoning and problem-solving tasks.
 Maths talk and reasoning are at the core of every lesson.
 The children know that they need to explain why their answer is correct and how they worked it out.

-- Teachers making use of misconceptions (planned and unplanned) to further understanding of concepts (What it is and what it is not).
+- Teachers making use of misconceptions (planned and unplanned) to further understanding of concepts.

 - Learners being given the opportunity to explore mathematical concepts deeply by approaching them in a range of ways (broadening rather than acceleration).
 This may include using different types of equipment/pictorial image/method to reach the same answer or using the same concept to approach problems presented in different contexts.